How To Take Care of Dry Scalp for Curly Hair

 Be mindful of itching or flaking after using a new product—that’s a sign it may not suit you.
 Reading labels carefully helps ensure you’re choosing hair-friendly options.

-3. Correct Nutritional And/Or Hormonal Imbalances
+3. Correct Nutritional and Hormonal Imbalances

 Sometimes, dry scalp is linked to what you eat or hormonal changes.
 A balanced diet rich in essential fatty acids can support scalp health.
 Omega-3 fatty acids found in fish or flax seeds are great options.